AI Slop in 2026: The State of the AI-Generated Web (a 100-page report)

 2. What AI slop is, precisely

-> AI slop is content — visual, textual, audio, video, or structural — that bears the statistical fingerprint of large-language-model or generative-image defaults, without enough human intervention to mask that fingerprint.
+> AI slop is content (visual, textual, audio, video, or structural) that bears the statistical fingerprint of large-language-model or generative-image defaults, without enough human intervention to mask that fingerprint.
 It is recognizable not by being false, but by being indistinguishable from the median output of the tool that produced it.

 The four families of slop divide as follows:

-- Textual slop — the prose fingerprint.
-Em-dashes at unnatural density, the tricolon ("clearer, faster, smarter"), the headline that promises transformation without specifying what changes, the FAQ that paraphrases the rest of the page, the conclusion that restates the introduction in slightly different words.
+rounded-2xlcards, three-column feature grids, shadcn buttons in their default state, Lucide icons used decoratively, hero illustrations in the "Stripe-light isometric" style every model started cloning around 2023. - Textual slop, the prose fingerprint: em-dashes at unnatural density, the tricolon ("clearer, faster, smarter"), the headline that promises transformation without specifying what changes, the FAQ that paraphrases the rest of the page, the conclusion that restates the introduction in slightly different words.

-- Audio slop — voiceovers from ElevenLabs in their default cadence, podcast intros generated by Suno or Udio with the "epic corporate" preset, the four-bar piano riff under every VC explainer video.
+- Audio slop: voiceovers from ElevenLabs in their default cadence, podcast intros generated by Suno or Udio with the "epic corporate" preset, the four-bar piano riff under every VC explainer video.

-- Video slop — Sora, Veo, and Runway outputs with the telltale physics drift, the character whose hands fold strangely, the "warm cinematic" LUT that every model trained on the same five thousand hours of stock footage has internalized as the visual language of "real".
+- Video slop: Sora, Veo, and Runway outputs with the telltale physics drift, the character whose hands fold strangely, the "warm cinematic" LUT that every model trained on the same five thousand hours of stock footage has internalized as the visual language of "real".

 The cleanest practical diagnostic for slop is the lookalike test.
 Take a screenshot of your homepage.
 Reduce it to a 200-pixel-wide black-on-white silhouette: blocks for sections, lines for text, circles for avatars, no color, no type.
 Do the same for five competitors in your niche.
 Lay them out side by side.
 If you cannot tell which one is yours, your page is structurally slop, regardless of how much you tweaked the colors.
 The lookalike test catches what color-and-font tests miss: the architecture of the page itself, which is where most of the sameness lives.

 There is a useful distinction between slop by negligence and slop by design.
 Slop by negligence is the small startup that asked v0 for a pricing page, accepted what came back, and shipped it because they had four other things to do that day.
 The result is bland but not malicious.
-Slop by design is the SEO operator running a thousand-domain content farm built on automated WordPress theme + GPT-5 + a bulk image generator, intentionally targeting long-tail keywords with pages that exist only to capture ad clicks.
+Slop by design is the SEO operator running a thousand-domain content farm on automated WordPress theme plus GPT-5 plus a bulk image generator, targeting long-tail keywords with pages that exist only to capture ad clicks.
 The first is a craftsmanship issue.
 The second is the modern version of link-farm spam, and Google's Helpful Content Update is increasingly aimed at it (see section 10).

 The term slop is uncomfortable for two groups.
 Tool vendors hate it because it implies their default outputs are bad.
 Some designers hate it because it sometimes punches at people doing legitimate work with AI tools.
 Both criticisms have a kernel of truth and both miss the point.
 The word is useful precisely because it is uncomfortable.
-It forces a question that softer terms — "AI-assisted", "machine-generated" — let you avoid: did you make something or did the model make it for you?
+It forces a question that softer terms ("AI-assisted", "machine-generated") let you avoid: did you make something, or did the model make it for you?

 3. The numbers